Introduction

 Vaccine technology specific considerations

 The various vaccine platform products that serve as a basis for TB vaccine development have different product characteristics and quality attributes that need to be defined and controlled.
-These characteristics and attributes are often relevant for an entire vaccine technology platform and not necessarily specific for a TB vaccine.
+These characteristics and attributes are often relevantfor an entire vaccine technology platform and not necessarily limited to a specific TB vaccine.
 For example, the genetic stability of recombinant live-attenuated vaccines and viral vectors, reliability of inactivation of whole-cell killed vaccines, adjuvant attributes, and characterisation of nucleic acid-containing formulations (like LNPs for mRNA vaccines) are platform-specific considerations.

-When specific adjuvants or excipients are added to subunit vaccines or DNA/ RNA based vaccines a rationale and data are needed to justify them.
+When specific adjuvants or excipients are added to subunit vaccines or DNA/ RNA based vaccines a rationale and data justifying the choices made are required by the authorities evaluating the clinical trial application and described in the ICH guidelines.
 Also required are assays that show control on the quality of each component part of the new vaccine product.
 It must be shown that the combination of antigen, adjuvant and excipients form a stable, uniform Drug Product, which can be characterised with biological, chemical, and physical assay techniques.
-For DNA/ RNA based vaccines this characterisation must be done in combination with components in a stable formulation, such as liposomes for mRNA vaccines.
+For DNA/ RNA based vaccines this characterisation must be done in combination with components in a stable formulation, such as LNPs for mRNA vaccines.
 For large, relatively undefined vaccines such as a modified strain of Mycobacterium tuberculosis as a live attenuated vaccine, the outcome of the pre-clinical and clinical testing is linked to the use of a specific cell bank.
-This is because no specific quality attributes can be monitored to demonstrate comparability of the vaccine product after a process change.
+This is because no specific quality attributes have typically been validated to demonstrate comparability of the vaccine product after a process change.

 TB vaccine target population considerations

-For each population or indication, developers should consider if extra focus is needed for specific product quality properties.
-For example, for the development of a TB vaccine for infants or immuno-compromised target populations (HIV+), the safety aspect will have more emphasis, likely resulting in additional restrictions for the impurity profile or attenuation.
-For the application in mass vaccination campaigns in tropical countries, there will be increased attention for the product stability in challenging cold chain conditions and the use of a simple and effective, preferably needle-free, system for vaccine administration.
+For each population, developers should consider if extra focus is needed for specific product quality properties.
+For example, for the development of a TB vaccine for infants or immuno-compromised priority populations (e.g., people living with HIV), the safety aspect will have more emphasis, likely resulting in additional restrictions for the impurity profile or attenuation.
+For the application in mass vaccination campaigns in resource-constrained countries, there will be an increased requirement for the product not to require cold chain conditions and the use of a simple and effective, preferably needle-free, system for vaccine administration.

-Discovery is the stage where the technology and design of TB vaccine candidates are made, and when TB antigens, adjuvants and delivery system are screened based on expression (yield) and immune response in animals.
+Discovery is the stage where the technology and design of TB vaccine candidates are made, and when TB antigens, adjuvants and delivery system are screened based on yield and immuneresponse in animals.

-The following guidelines on quality control of vaccine development provide further information: ICH Q8 Pharmaceutical Development, August 2009 (ICH Q8), ICH Q11 Development and Manufacture of Drug Substances (chemical entities and biotechnological/biological entities), May 2012 (ICH Q11) and ICH Q2, Validation of Analytical Procedures: Text and Methodology, Nov.
-2005 (ICH Q2).
+The following guidelines on quality control of vaccine development provide further information: ICH Q8 Pharmaceutical Development, August 2009, ICH Q11 Development and Manufacture of Drug Substances (chemical entities and biotechnological/biological entities), May 2012 and ICH Q2, Validation of Analytical Procedures, November 2023.

 There are further characterisations of the vaccine substance / product for its identity, purity and potency.
 Evaluation of stability under the expected storage conditions must be performed at this stage, and this becomes a criterion for selection.

-There is no correlate of protection for TB vaccines.
+To date, there is not a validated correlate of human protection for TB vaccines.
 This presents a challenge to determine the potency of a vaccine candidate.
-Beside its concentration, several different marker assays are used as indicated in Stage A. The recently developed mycobacterial growth inhibition assay (MGIA) could be considered as a surrogate measure of a protective immune response.
+Besides its concentration, several different marker assays are used as indicated in Stage A.

-The assays required for the testing of Critical Quality Attributes (CQA), the most relevant criteria for product quality with respect to safety and efficacy, are selected.
+The assays required for the testing of Critical Quality Attributes (CQA, see ICH Q8), the mostrelevant criteria for product quality with respect to safety and efficacy, are selected.

 The assays selected for quality control and characterisation are developed, together with target specifications, for identity, potency, purity, etc. These quality parameters of the substance and the product are referred to a Bill of Testing (BoT), or Quality Target Product Profile (QTPP).